Installing and implementing RGraph

 These functions can make finding problems with your code easier.
 So much so in fact that you may want to add them to your own code.

-- Suggested layout for RGraph
+- Suggested structure for RGraph

-Integration with server side scripting
+Integration with server-side scripting

 Learn how to add RGraph to your server-side scripts.